 Canada - Republic of Moldova Relations

-Moldova has implemented a three-year action plan within the framework of the European Neighbourhood Policy (ENP) and aspires to join the European Union (EU).
-Moldova's integration into the Euro-Atlantic community is in Canada’s interest as it will contribute directly to the security and stability of the region.
+Moldova aspires to join the European Union (EU).
+Canada believes that Moldova's integration into the Euro-Atlantic community is in its interest as it would contribute directly to the security and stability of the region.